 Synta Pharmaceuticals Corp. is an innovative, agile biopharmaceutical company focused on research, development and commercialization of novel oncology medicines that have the potential to change the lives of cancer patients.
-Our lead oncology drug candidate, ganetespib, a novel heat shock protein 90 (Hsp90) inhibitor, is currently being evaluated in several large randomized clinical trials including GALAXY-2, a pivotal Phase 3 trial in non-small cell lung cancer (NSCLC), as well as breast cancer, ovarian and acute myeloid leukemia (AML).
+Our lead oncology drug candidate, ganetespib, a novel heat shock protein 90 (Hsp90) inhibitor, is currently being evaluated in several large randomized clinical trials including GALAXY-2, a pivotal Phase 3 trial in non-small cell lung cancer (NSCLC), as well as breast cancer, ovarian cancer and acute myeloid leukemia (AML).
 We are also evaluating several candidates from our proprietary Hsp90 inhibitor Drug Conjugate program (HDC Program), which leverages the preferential accumulation of Hsp90 inhibitors in tumors to selectively deliver a wide array of anti-cancer payloads.
 Our first clinical candidate from our HDC Program, STA-12-8666, is undergoing testing to enable the filing of an investigational new drug application (IND).
 Preclinical evaluation of additional HDC candidates is ongoing.
 We also have an additional clinical-stage oncology candidate: elesclomol, a mitochondrial metabolism inhibitor.

 We were incorporated in March 2000 and commenced operations in July 2001.
 Since that time, we have been principally engaged in the discovery and development of novel drug candidates.
-As of March 31, 2015, we have raised an aggregate of approximately \$819.2 million in cash proceeds to fund operations, including \$616.2 million in net proceeds from private and public offerings of our equity, \$30.5 million in gross proceeds from term loans and \$167.2 million in non-refundable payments from partnering activities under prior collaborations, as well as \$5.3 million from the exercise of common stock warrants and options.
+As of June 30, 2015, we have raised an aggregate of approximately \$861.0 million in cash proceeds to fund operations, including \$658.0 million in net proceeds from private and public offerings of our equity, \$30.5 million in gross proceeds from term loans and \$167.2 million in non-refundable payments from partnering activities under prior collaborations, as well as \$5.3 million from the exercise of common stock warrants and options.
 We have also generated funds from government grants, equipment lease financings and investment income.
 We are engaged in preliminary partnership discussions for a number of our programs, which may provide us with additional financial resources if consummated.

 We have devoted substantially all of our capital resources to the research and development of our drug candidates.
 Since our inception, we have had no revenues from product sales.
-As of March 31, 2015, we had an accumulated deficit of \$658.3 million.
+As of June 30, 2015, we had an accumulated deficit of \$678.1 million.
 We expect to incur significant operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical development and clinical trials, and seek regulatory approval and eventual commercialization.
 We will need to generate significant revenues from product sales to achieve future profitability and may never do so.

 On April 22, 2015, Anne Whitaker notified our Board of Directors that she was resigning as our President and Chief Executive Officer and as a member of our Board of Directors, effective as of May 7, 2015.
-In connection with Ms. Whitaker's resignation, on April 23, 2015, the Board of Directors (i) appointed Chen Schor, our current Executive Vice President and Chief Operating Officer, as President and Chief Executive Officer, to be effective as of May 7, 2015 and (ii) appointed Mr. Schor as a Class I director with a term expiring at the annual meeting of stockholders to be held in 2017, to be effective as of May 7, 2015, to fill the vacancy to be created by Anne Whitaker's resignation.
+On April 23, 2015, in connection with Ms. Whitaker's resignation and effective as of May 7, 2015, the Board of Directors (i) appointed Chen Schor, our then-current Executive Vice President and Chief Operating Officer, as President and Chief Executive Officer and (ii) appointed Mr. Schor as a Class I director with a term expiring at the annual meeting of stockholders to be held in 2017 to fill the vacancy to be created by Anne Whitaker's resignation.